abandisch/gymmie/README.md

 The MVP will only implement PT Provided Training Sessions & Exercises part of the app.

-* As a gym goer/app user, I want to login to the app with Facebook, so I don't have to remember my login details
+* As a gym goer/app user, I want to login to the app with an email, so I don't have to remember my login password details
 * As a gym goer/app user, I want to select a training program, so that I can do the predetermined exercises provided for me
 * As a gym goer/app user, I want to record my a set (weight and reps) for an exercise
 * As a gym goer/app user, I want to update the set (reps and weight), so that I can fix mistakes I may have made